HANJARO | 漢字路 | 한자로 ♪～（･ε･ )

 On a related note, whenever I go through korean song lyrics if I think the artist or song is remotely popular I google the song title, artist and wayaku because it’s so much faster for me to go through the lyrics with that compared to me going at it with a dictionary and the korean lyrics.
 Also I generate anki cards so it would speed up the process.

 Part of the reason I do that is because Korean requires interpretation skills that I don’t possess yet.
 I’ll read the lyrics and be confused or unsure as to what it means because they often leave out subjects.
 I’ll figure out all the ways something can be interpreted and then I’ll come to a decision and then later find out (through an english or japanese translation) that I was wrong in that none of my interpretations were right or the one that I thought was the least likely was correct.
 I believe I gain more by using wayaku and just getting the answer to the correct interpretation than wasting my time trying to figure out the interpretation every time I look up song lyrics to a song I like.
-It’s time I don’t have and I don’t believe this activity will help me grow my interpretation skills.
+It’s time I don’t have and I don’t believe the labor-intensive activity of looking up all the words and interpreting the lyrics myself instead of reading the wayaku will help me grow my interpretation skills.
 I think I’ll eventually hone in on this skill once I spend enough time inputting comprehensible input.

 Hanja compliments Hangeul because hanja makes the text easier to read by rendering the act more effortless.
 There’s an effortless quality that I attribute to reading Chinese characters compared to phonetic alphabet like English or Hangeul.
 Hangeul represent sound while hanja represents MEANING and SOUND (if you know the reading.
 It’s a quality that’s highly desired by lazy people like me (Of course I’ve experienced first-hand that learning to read and write 2000+ kanji takes more time and effort than learning how to read and write hangeul.
 I did like how it broke up the monotony of studying grammar.
 I enjoyed having variety in that I had the option of doing an acitivity to learn Japanese that involved a different part of my brain or a lower level of energy or so it seemed.).
 Of course, if you don’t know Japanese or Mandarin you may assume that phonetic alphabets are superior to logographic writing systems in every way.
 It seems a lot of Korean netizens always say that hangeul is acknowledged by scientists as the MOST brilliant, logical writing system and that Korea was able to abandon hanja ( The scientists statement is complete bullshit and I feel terrible that it keeps being stated over and over again since it makes Koreans and Korea look bad.
 I think it’s great that they celebrate Sejong the Great but he didn’t invent hangeul with the intention of changing the writing system to hangeul-only and they kinda make it seem like he would support that even though there’s no evidence to support that.
 I hate it when people put words in other people’s mouth. ) while Japan has a crazy writing system where you have ask people how to read their name which is a sign that they have a primitive writing system ( Of course that’s what some Japanese netizens say about hangeul) and China is spending too much time and energy learning all those characters.
 Statements like that only demonstrate their ignorance and close-mindedness.
 There are disadvantages and advantages to the 3 writing systems.